-Identified Risk Controls and mitigation Data Management and Governance Group Data Management and Governance Structure established, which consists of the Insights and Information Committee, the Data Work Stream and the Information Work streams accompanied with access to In-house expertise.
+Identified Risk Controls and mitigation Data Management and Governance We work with the wider group to ensure we appropriately manage our data and have governance in place to reduce associated risks.
+We have access to in-house expertise who work with business data owners to review and manage all aspects of data governance.
 Organisational Resilience As New Ways of Working progresses (which encompasses the Target Operating Model) the board will be kept appraised of changes that are being made to ensure appropriate oversight and that regulatory and governance requirements are fully met.
 Uncertainty about the future grant funding regime Alternative models of funding to be explored, including a Social Rent version of the MMR Fund.
 Impact of Increasing Arrears Rent affordability assessment carried out annually.
 Financial Inclusion and Income Collection Teams in place and trained on how to deal with Universal Credit as well as financial risk assessments carried out with all new tenants.
 Arrears KPIs continually monitored.
 CRE is also a trusted partner of the DWP.
 Development Sales appraisals undertaken for Board approvals.
 Weekly updates on sales performance.
 Market monitoring within Places Developments.
 Initial appraisals and approvals include all scenarios.
 Regulatory Regular engagement with the Scottish Housing Regulator and the Systemic Regulatory Forum to manage expectations and maintain strong working relationship.
-Significant Performance Failure Performance monitoring reported quarterly to the Board.Complaints policy in place with ongoing complaints monitored in real time.
+Significant Performance Failure Performance monitoring reported quarterly to the Board.
+Complaints policy in place with ongoing complaints monitored in real time.
 Regular training provided to staff.
 New Business and Joint Venture Activity Robust Business Planning processes in place accompanied by Project Boards, Project Management & Budgeting to manage the performance and success of new ventures.
 A business case and approval procedure is also in place.
 Business Continuity Business Continuity Plan and Emergency Procedures reviewed six monthly and annual assurance signed by the Managing Director.
 The Risk and Resilience Group meet quarterly with full SMT membership, chaired by Managing Director.
-H&S Business Assurance audit carried out as part of regulation plan as well as the Group H&S Team conducting audits of business systems and processes to
+H&S Business Assurance audit carried out as part of regulation plan as well as the Group H&S Team conducting audits of business systems and processes to offer assistance.